monirz/idiomatic-go/README.md

 ## Error Handling

-A great talk by Dave Chaney on error handling, very consize and practical: [GopherCon 2016: Dave Cheney - Dont Just Check Errors Handle Them Gracefully](https://www.youtube.com/watch?v=lsBF58Q-DnY)
+A great talk by **Dave Cheney** on error handling, very consize and practical: [GopherCon 2016: Dave Cheney - Dont Just Check Errors Handle Them Gracefully](https://www.youtube.com/watch?v=lsBF58Q-DnY)

 i.e. When returning error from a function and needs to add cintext to the error, use Wrap function like this: